ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     availabilityThreshold: 97,
 };
 ```
-Notice that we have that `padding` property.
-It can also be negative number and in that case works as `bonus` to performance.
+Notice that we have added `padding` property.
+It can also be negative number and in that case it works as `bonus` to a provider performance.

-Now, add our functions (the same we used in the previous script):
+Now, add our functions (the same we have used in the previous case):
 ```typescript
 /**
  * Returns index of lowest number in array